dkolyesnik/Nullsafety/README.md

 safeGet
 -----------------
 Returns the result of the chained calls or default value.

-For nullable type
-Will check the result of the last call as well and return default value if it is null For Int, Float, Bool
+For nullable type:  Will check the result of the last call as well and return default value if it is null.
+If call was successful, default expression will not be executed.

-Will not check the result of the last call.
-In case if default value is omitted, returns 0 , 0.0, false
+For Int, Float, Bool:  Will not check the result of the last call.
+In case if default value is omitted, returns 0 , 0.0, false.

 Expample:
 ```haxe
 var x = safeGet(some.long.chain.x, 10);